We all need vehicles, but most of us would rather not spend the kind of money they require. This is why auto auctions have become so popular.

 However, before you can take advantage of the types of deals they offer, you should know about two very common types.
 Below, we’ll prepare you for either a government or salvage dealer auction (GSA) so you understand what to expect.

-At auction government, you’re mostly going to find government (gov) vehicles.
+At a government auction, you’re mostly going to find ex-government (gov) vehicles.
 This largely means cop cars, but that can encompass a number of different options.
 You could find anything from an older Crown Victoria to a newer Tahoe.

 Although the selection might seem a bit limited, these vehicles are generally in very good condition.
 You’re not going to find police cruisers that have been severely damaged or don’t run.

 A lot of times, these auctions will also feature vehicles the government seized because they were tied to a crime.
 These are much more of a mixed bag.
 You could find Mercedes, BMWs, Audis and other high-end vehicles.
 You could also find vehicles that probably don’t have much longer to live.
 The government has no use for these vehicles, so they are auctioned off.

 What You Can Expect from a Salvage Dealer Auction

 As you probably guessed, if you go to a salvage dealer auction, you’re going to find a number of vehicles that have seen better days.

 In fact, “salvage” is actually a designation used by the government.
 It generally refers to vehicles that have sustained enough damage that their insurance companies don’t want to pay for repairs.
 It’s not worth it for them, so they’d rather just auction the vehicle off to recoup as much as they can.